patronus-ai/patronus-py/docs/experiments/evaluators.md

 !!! note "Experiments Feature"
     Evaluator weights are only supported when using evaluators within the experiment framework.
 This feature is not available for standalone evaluator usage.

 You can assign weights to evaluators to indicate their relative importance in your evaluation strategy.
-Weights must be valid decimal numbers (as strings) and are stored as experiment metadata.
+Weights can be provided as either strings or floats representing valid decimal numbers and are stored as experiment metadata.

 ### Weight Support by Evaluator Type